wp-plugins/wp-last-login/readme.txt

 === WP Last Login ===
-Contributors: kobenland
+Contributors: obenland
 Tags: admin, user, login, last login, plugin
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=K32M878XHREQC
-Requires at least: 3.0
+Requires at least: 3.1
-Tested up to: 3.3.1
+Tested up to: 3.6
-Stable tag: 1.1.2
+Stable tag: 1.2.0

 Make the last login for each user visibile in the user overview.

 == Description ==

 This plugin adds an extra column to the users overview with the date of the last login for each user.
+Additionally, users can be sorted by the date of their last login.

 = Translations =
 I will be more than happy to update the plugin with new locales, as soon as I receive them!